Scan configuration details

 Global variables:

-- Defined as part of response processing: Because the scan tests the full API implementation, the chains of requests and their dependencies become crucial.
-Testing a particular operation might require prerequisite calls so that all necessary resources exist in the first place, and the API responses to these calls provide the details, such as UUIDs, of these reports.
-To make sure that the subsequent requests in the chain use the correct resources, you can set, for example, the returned UUID as the value of a particular variable and use that variable in other calls.
+However, sometimes predefined variables are not enough.
+Because Conformance Scan tests the full API implementation, the chains of requests and their dependencies become crucial.
+Testing an API operation might require prerequisite calls so that all necessary resources exist in the first place, and the API responses to these calls must pass the details, such as UUIDs, of these resources to make them available to downstream operations.
+In this case, you can add creating the variables and their values as part of the response processing on a particular request and use that variable in subsequent calls.

 Dynamic variables when there is no schema